llt99/ContourAgent/README.md

 The software implementation corresponds directly to the methodology described in the associated manuscript:

-- Natural language parsing and task decomposition: Section 3.1
+- Natural language parsing and task decomposition: Section 2.1
-- Multi-agent orchestration based on the Model Context Protocol (MCP): Section 3.2
+- Multi-agent orchestration (based on MCP): Section 2.2
-- Geostatistical modeling and Kriging interpolation: Section 3.3
-- Contour map generation and visualization: Section 3.4
+- Contour map generation and visualization: Section 2.3

 ## Software Architecture